Rays vs. White Sox Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- The Rays will hand the ball to Shane McClanahan (4-0) for his sixth start of the season.
+- The Rays will hand the ball to Zach Eflin (3-0) for his fourth start of the season.

+- Eflin will look to finish five or more innings for the fourth start in a row.

 |Opponent